menu

 Setting & Lifestyle

-Southwest Harbor - Cranberry Isles’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Southwest Harbor - Cranberry Isles’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Southwest Harbor - Cranberry Isles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One of the benefits of Southwest Harbor - Cranberry Isles is that there is very little traffic.
 The average commute to work is 19.11 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.